A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

-E2 showed interest in these case study findings.
-As mentioned by the experts, clinically, PD mainly has 5 symptoms: dementia, impaired balance, slowness (bradykinesia), stiffness (rigidity), and resting tremor.
-Each patient has one or more symptom, and each of the patient's symptoms are different.
-The loss of connection between the occipital and parietal lobes may be related to one symptom (e.g., impaired balance), while large patches in certain areas may be affiliated with other clinic symptoms.
-In addition, they suggested to co-analyze the MO feature with fiber loss.
-The MO feature may show a pattern when the impaired balance is not obvious in the early stage, but other patterns may emerge when impaired balance occurs.
+\Expert{2} showed interest in the above findings.
+Clinically, PD mainly has five symptoms: dementia, impaired balance, slowness/bradykinesia, stiffness/rigidity, and resting tremor.
+Each patient has one or more symptoms and their symptoms are different.
+The loss of connection between the occipital and parietal lobes may be related to one symptom (e.g., impaired balance) while the areas with high MO values may be associated with other symptoms.
+Also, the experts suggested co-analyzing the MO feature with the fiber loss.
+These two features can be utilized to characterize the different stages of PD as their co-joint value distribution tends to show certain different patterns between the cases where a PD patient has and does not have the impaired balance.